Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 The Velocity report shows how much work was delivered in each sprint.
 This helps you predict the amount of work your team can do in future sprints.
 It's useful during your sprint planning meetings, to help you decide how much work you can feasibly commit to.

 Before you begin

-In team-managed projects, the Velocity report can only be used if you have the Sprints feature enabled.
+In projects, the Velocity report can only be used if you have the Sprints feature enabled.
 Learn more about sprints.